 LIMITED EDITION OF 300 — 140 gram black opaque 12" vinyl in white inner sleeve in extra soft reverse-board jacket featuring custom, full color, one-of-a-kind analog lenticular artwork that "self-animates" when removed from or inserted into the companion polybag + DIGITAL DOWNLOAD —

-Includes digital pre-order of Patterns For Resonant Space LP.
+Includes unlimited streaming of Patterns For Resonant Space LP

 edition of 300